toricls/aws-amplify-sns-workshop-in-vscode/README.md

 With using the VSCode's remote container extension and the files in this repo, you can walk through the [Amplify SNS Workshop](https://amplify-sns.workshop.aws/) without installing (unwanted) stuff into your local machine's environment.

-We created and tested this repo on/for macOS, but it also could work on Windows machines 田ミ
+We've created and tested this repo on/for macOS, but it also could work on Windows machines 田ミ

 ## Prerequisities